CalgaryToSpace/CTS-SAT-1-OBC-Firmware/docs/Mission_Operations/Blobs_List.md

 ### Description of Blob (Steps)

+1. Sets the ADCS SD logging config to stop primary logging (in case it wasn't stopped yet).
-1. Lists all files on the ADCS SD card.
+2. Lists all files on the ADCS SD card.
-2. Determine's the latest file, by index, on the SD card.
+3. Determine's the latest file, by index, on the SD card.
-3. Checks if that file has "is_busy_updating = true".
+4. Checks if that file has "is_busy_updating = true".
 Returns error code 96 if it does.
-4. Checks if that file is already downloaded/transfered into the `ADCS/` directory.
+5. Checks if that file is already downloaded/transfered into the `ADCS/` directory.
 If it is not yet downloaded, it downloads it.
 Otherwise, it does nothing.
-5. Starts the bulk downlink process to download the file.
+6. Starts the bulk downlink process to download the file.
-6. Sends a telecommand response with the file name, size, hash, and crc16.
+7. Sends a telecommand response with the file name, size, hash, and crc16.

 ### Notes
 1. Likely doesn't work if there are more than 70 files on the SD card.
 It's the way it has to be.